15 Reasons Why Child Care Providers (and all women of childbearing age) Should Be Informed About Congenital CMV

 (for pdf, click here)

-2) 1% of live born infants are infected prenatally with CMV (American Academy of Pediatrics [AAP] et al., Caring for Our Children, 2011).
+2) Of the four million infants born each year in the U.S., approximately 1% are infected prenatally with CMV (American Academy of Pediatrics [AAP] et al., Caring for Our Children, 2011).
+Ten percent of those infants (about 4,000) may have one or multiple abnormalities.

 3) “Women who are exposed to CMV prior to conception or within the first trimester of pregnancy and seroconvert have increased risk of their infant being infected with CMV.”(Thackeray et al., 2016).